Chatbots are replacing mobile apps as the key growth area for developers.

 You don’t need an army of initial users.
 Just a few will do.

-tell show their friends how they helped shape your app, and why they should download it too.
+tell show their friends how they helped shape your chatbot, and why they should use it too.

-Look for Facebook groups, Google Hangouts, and discussion boards around your topic.
-Do not simply join the group and tell them to download your app.
+Look for Facebook groups, Google Hangouts, Quora questions, and other resources around your topic.
+Do not simply join the group and tell them to use your chatbot.
 Do create a complete profile and include your picture.
 Do introduce yourself and seek to solve their problems first.
 Do show your personality.

-Only after you are being transparent and adding value to those communities, should you tell them your story and why you are building the app.
-Ask them what they would like to see in it.
+Only after you are being transparent and adding value to those communities, should you tell them your story and why you are building the chatbot.
+Ask them what they would like to get out of it.
 Really listen to them and thank them for any feedback.
 Then, show them progress so that it’s more like a group project that they feel invested in.

 Set aside at least 30 minutes each week to do this, to really interact and add value, and it will pay dividends for years to come.